Contextual hypotheses and semantics of logic programs: Formal logic programs and their denotational semantics

 Given a formal logic program \FLP, a \emph{$\subseteq$-minimal partial model of\/ \FLP} is referred to more simply as a minimal partial model of \FLP.
-Proposition~\ref{prop_35} expresses that the generalization of Kripke-Kleene semantics given in Definition~\ref{defn_34} is equivalent to the denotational semantics of consistent formal logic programs, provided that \VOCA is equal to \VOCAB, which is the underlying assumption of all frameworks where that semantics is considered.
-Note that Proposition~\ref{prop_35} still applies to more general frameworks as it deals with formal logic programs that might not be symmetric.
+Proposition~\ref{prop_36} expresses that the generalisation of Kripke-Kleene semantics given in Definition~\ref{defn_35} is equivalent to our base semantics of a consistent formal logic program, provided that \VOCA\ is equal to \VOCAB, which is the underlying assumption of all frameworks where that semantics is considered.
+Note that Proposition~\ref{prop_36} still applies to more general frameworks as it deals with formal logic programs that might not be symmetric.

 \begin{prop} Assume that $\VOCA=\VOCAB$.
-Let a consistent formal logic program\/ \FLP\ be given.
-Then\/ \FLP\ has a unique minimal partial model, which is nothing but the set of closed instances of members of\/ $\LB\FLP\RB$. \end{prop}
+Let a consistent formal logic program \FLP\ be given.
+Then \FLP\ has a unique minimal partial model, which is nothing but the set of closed instances of members of $\LB\FLP\RB$. \end{prop}